 “It is not the mountain we conquer, but ourselves” – Sir Edmund Hillary

-The SCOTTISH FREEDOM SERIES (SFS) is the UK's established freeride competition series offering:-
+The SCOTTISH FREEDOM SERIES (SFS) is the UK's established championship freeride competition series comprising 3 separate events for competitors aged 18yrs and older.

-All Scottish Freedom Series events are delivered in Scotland jointly by British Freeride and Snowsport Scotland - for full information please visit www.scottishfreedomseries.co.uk
+The Scottish Freedom Series run by British Freeride supported Snowsport Scotland - for full information please visit https://www.scottishfreedomseries.co.uk

 The FREERIDE WORLD TOUR (FWT) is recognised as the legitimate pinnacle of world-class freeride competition offering:-